actoron/jadex/docs/mkdocs-ng/docs/guides/bdi/09 Events.md

 *Possible problems when matching messages*

+In the first case, if more than one message event type has a match with the incoming event the most specific match will be used.
+The number of fixed parameters and the presence of a match expression are used as indicator for the specificity.
+As this is a common case, it is only logged at level *INFO*.
+When a message is received, which does not match any of the declared message events of the agent, a *WARNING* is generated, indicating that this message is ignored by the agent.
+Finally, when there are two or more message events, which all match an incoming message to the same degree (e.g., all have the same number of fixed parameters) the system cannot decide which message event to use, and has to choose one arbitrarily.
+As this probably indicates a programming error in the ADF, a *SEVERE* ouput is produced.

 ## Sending Messages

 Messages to be sent also have to be declared in the ADF.
-The actual sending is usually done inside a plan, which instantiates the declared message event, fills in desired parameter values, and dispatches the message using one of the &lt;methodname>sendMessage...()&lt;/methodname> methods.
+The actual sending is usually done inside a plan, which instantiates the declared message event, fills in desired parameter values, and dispatches the message using one of the ```sendMessage...()``` methods.
 The super class of both plan types (*jadex.bdi.runtime.AbstractPlan*) provides several convenience methods to create message events.
 To send a message, a message event has to be created using the *createMessageEvent(Strint type)* method supplying the declared message event type name as parameter.
 The receivers of fipa messages are specified by agent identifiers (interface *jadex.bdige.IComponentIdentifier*).
 The message content can be supplied as String or as Object with *getParameter(SFipa.CONTENT).setValue(Object content)*.
 If the content is provided as Object it must be ensured that the agent can encode it into a transmissable representation as described in the following section about content languages.

 To actually send the message event it is sufficient to call the *sendMessage(IMessageEvent me)* method with the prepared message event as parameter.
 It is also possible to send a message and directly wait for a reply with an optional timeout by using the *sendMessageAndWait(IMessageEvent me [, timeout])* method.
-This is described in
+This is described in the following XML:

 ```xml
 <imports>